near/core-contracts/lockup/README.md

 This will block the account until the termination process is completed.

-But, if the vesting schedule was private, the foundation has to pass the vesting schedule and the salt to reveal it:
+If the vesting schedule was private, the Foundation has to pass the vesting schedule, and the salt, to reveal it:

 ```bash
 near call lockup1 terminate_vesting '"vesting_schedule_with_salt": {"vesting_schedule": {"start_timestamp": "1535760000000000000", "cliff_timestamp": "1567296000000000000", "end_timestamp": "1661990400000000000"}, salt: "cmVhbGx5X2xvbmdfYW5kX3Zlcnlfc2VjcmV0X2hhc2g="}' --accountId=near --gas=25000000000000
 ```

 #### Monitoring status

-To check the current status of the termination process, the foundation and the owner can call:
+To check the current status of the termination process, the Foundation and the owner can call:

 ```bash
 near view lockup1 get_termination_status '{}'